Pipedrive vs HubSpot: Which CRM Fits Your Team?

 Customization and Reporting Options

 When it comes to reporting, the two platforms take different paths.
-HubSpot offers over 90 pre-built reports and a powerful report builder, especially when used alongside its Operations Hub.
-This makes it a great option for teams looking to analyze data across sales, marketing, and customer service.
+HubSpot offers over 90 pre-built reports and a powerful report builder, particularly when used in conjunction with its Operations Hub.
+This makes it an excellent option for teams looking to analyze data across sales, marketing, and customer service.

-Pipedrive, however, focuses on sales-specific reporting, allowing up to 25 reports on user dashboards.
+Pipedrive, however, focuses on sales-specific reporting, allowing users to create up to 25 reports on their dashboards.
 Its interface is straightforward, making it easy for sales teams to track performance without needing a dedicated data analyst.
 One thing to note: unlocking HubSpot’s full reporting capabilities often requires subscribing to higher-tier plans, which can get expensive.
 Pipedrive, on the other hand, offers comprehensive reporting at more affordable price points.

 Marketing Tools and Integrations